Shepherd0619/GodotStandardAssets/README.md

 # Godot Standard Assets
 A personal project that port Unity Standard Assets Example Projects to Godot Engine.

+**This repo has been set to archive due to some reasons.**

+For more info, please visit https://t.co/SoBpggXpOb.

 # Goal
 Help people who wish to switch from Unity to Godot set on journey by showing the difference of workflow, scripting, components, etc. and provide solution/suggestion to them.